 Proper pruning, good mulching, and caution when using machines near the tree are all vital to your tree when it’s growing up.

 Florida’s Tree Masters offers a unique service.
-We are certified to inject trees with different types of antibiotics, fungicides, nutrients, and more depending on the needs of your tree.
-To learn more, call today to schedule your estimate with our highly experienced tree surgeons.
+We’re certified to inject trees with different types of antibiotics, fungicides, nutrients, and more depending on the needs of your tree.
+To learn more, call us today at (386) 320-3169 to schedule your estimate with our highly experienced tree surgeons.

 Floridas Tree Masters is a tree service with the top rated tree surgeons/arborists in the Volusia County area.
 Serving DeBary, Ormond-By-The-Sea, Holly Hill, Daytona Beach, Port Orange, and surrounding cities.
 Floridas Tree Masters has years of experience in tree care, including tree removal and tree pruning.
 Affordable, licensed and insured, and always free estimates.